quantumlib/Stim/README.md

         Within a shot group, each of the circuit sample locations has 64 results (one from each shot).
         These 64 bits of information are packed into 8 bytes, ordered from first file byte to last file byte and then least significant bit to most significant bit.
         The 8 bytes for the first sample location are output, then the 8 bytes for the next, and so forth for all sample locations.
-        There is no separator between shot groups.
+        There is no separator between shot groups (the reader must know how many measurements are expected).
         Example all-true output hex data (for 3 measurements, 81 shots):
         ```
         FF FF FF FF FF FF FF FF